pubkey/rxdb/docs-src/capacitor-database.md

 ```

-The downside of SQLite is that it is lacking many features that are handfull when using a database together with an UI based application like your Capacitor app.
+The downside of SQLite is that it is lacking many features that are handful when using a database together with an UI based application like your Capacitor app.
 For example it is not possible to observe queries or document fields.
 Also there is no realtime replication feature, you can only import json files.
 This makes SQLite a good solution when you just want to store data on the client, but when you want to sync data with a server or other clients or create big complex realtime applications, you have to use something else.